HR Priorities in Case of Blue Collar Workers in 2026 (Updated)

 What are the main HR priorities for blue-collar workers?

-How can training programs impact blue-collar workers?
+How can HR improve retention among blue-collar workers?

-How can companies ensure fair compensation for blue-collar workers?
+How can training programs benefit blue-collar workers?